Accessibility for themes

 When you add links to your text, make sure that they can be identified by all of your customers.
 Because some customers have trouble seeing color, you can't rely on a change in color alone to differentiate a link from regular text.
-In the example below, the Discover our story text is underlined so that it doesn't rely on the change in color to communicate that the text is a link:
+Text should be underlined so that it doesn't rely on the change in color to communicate that the text is a link.

 If you edit your theme's stylesheet, then make sure that you don't remove text link styles.
 Use the following guideline: